Gary American: Impact

+The Gary Colored American led reporting on the 1927 Emerson School Walkout, when white students and parents protested the integration of six African American students into the school.
+In response, Colored American reporters advocated for the construction of Roosevelt High School to serve Gary's African American children.

-The American brought attention to many crucial public issues, including the fight against police brutality and the struggle to integrate the Gary's only public beach at Marquette Park, which continued until at least 1951.
+The American brought attention to many crucial public issues, including the fight against police brutality and the struggle to integrate Gary's only public beach at Marquette Park, which continued until at least 1951.
 It heralded Gary's adoption of a fair employment practices ordinance in 1950, the first city ordinance of its kind.
 It also covered the African-American struggle within the United Steel Workers union at the Gary Works.
 It also chronicled important gains by the city's African-American community, including the first African-American recipient of a taxi license in 1945, and the first African-American appointee to the Gary School Board in 1949.
+Edwina Whitlock published her own column, "First Person Singular," for many years, addressing a variety of women's issues, such as education, race relations, and domestic life.
+Throughout Whitlock's leadership, the American heavily focused on the emerging local activism within the community by exposing discriminatory funding within Gary's public education system as well as following the local boycott against Kroger Stores for refusing to hire African American employees.

-In addition to these local battles, the American also provided close coverage of the national U.S. civil rights movement, heralding such developments as the Brown v.
+In addition to these local battles, the American also provided close coverage of the national U.S. civil rights movement.
+After F. Louis Sperling was elected editor and acting manager, his legal influence filtered through as the American released articles on monumental rulings in the U.S. criminal justice system such as the Scottsboro Boys trials, the Anti-Lynching Bill of 1937, and the effects of President Roosevelt's New Deal on African American jobs, in addition to heralding such developments as the Brown v.
 Board of Education decision in 1954, and the Greensboro sit-ins of 1960.

 Although founder A.B.
 Whitlock had been a Republican, over time the American became increasingly tied to the Democratic Party, although it endorsed some Republicans for office even after World War II.

 Following the election of Richard Hatcher as mayor of Gary in 1967, the American focused increasingly on community revitalization efforts.